 Cause | Description |

-🛑 Read-write interruption | If a storage device isn’t ejected safely, delicate read-write processes can become interrupted and cause damage to essential system files. |
+⛓️💥 Read-write interruption | If a storage device isn’t ejected safely, important read-write processes can become interrupted and cause damage to essential system files. |

-🗃️ File system corruption | Removing a device while data is being transferred can cause corruption to the file system and prevent the operating system from finding data. |
+🗃️ File system corruption | The logical structure that organizes data on the drive (NTFS, FAT32, exFAT, etc.) can become corrupted and prevent the operating system (OS) from locating data. |

 💥 Physical corruption | Physical damage can cause the disk motor to fail and prevent it from spinning. |